Dept. Code: BME

 The Bachelor of Science / Master of Science (BS/MS) program in Biomedical Engineering is available only to qualified undergraduate students enrolled within the Department of Biomedical Engineering.
 This program gives qualified internal undergraduate students the opportunity to receive a BS and MS degree in five years.

-The graduate program in biomedical engineering includes a medical physics program accredited by the Commission on Accreditation of Medical Physics Educational Programs (CAMPEP).
-This program is coordinated by the Department of Biomedical Engineering and the Department of Radiation Oncology at the School of Medicine.
+The graduate programs in Medical Physics are accredited by the Commission on Accreditation of Medical Physics Educational Programs (CAMPEP).
+These programs are coordinated by the Department of Biomedical Engineering and the Department of Radiation Oncology at the School of Medicine.

 The graduate programs in Biomedical Engineering at the University of Miami provide a diverse interdisciplinary training experience through collaboration with clinical programs at the University of Miami School of Medicine.